 1. IGNORANCE (or state of unconsciousness)

 Ignorance is a condition in which the individual is unaware of both their true nature and ultimate reality.
-Souls who incarnate on Earth and lose all previous memories are initially in this situation.
+Souls who incarnate on Earth lose all their memories, finding themselves in this exact situation.
 In Hinduism, this stage is called Avidya, or the fundamental ignorance that keeps us bound to the cycle of birth and death (Samsara).
 Ignorance produces a distorted and unconscious view of reality, in which the true self is confused with the body and mind.

 The ancient Greek thinker Plato used the metaphor of the cave to illustrate how human beings can live perpetually in a state of illusion, perceiving only the shadows of reality.
 Emerging from this state of blissful ignorance requires a process of introspection and research, which generally arises following a trauma that upsets the certainties taken for granted up to that point.